 Cleaning your house with a non-toxic mould cleaning solution is a simple approach for eradicating non-toxic mould.
 To prevent the mould from returning once it has been removed, it is critical to properly dry the area.

 - Mix one-part bleach to four parts water.

 - Scrub the mould with a damp cloth until the mould is gone.

 - Dry the area well with a soft cloth.

-Treat wooden surfaces with a 50/50 mixture of vinegar and water.
+To clean mould from your wardrobe, start by treating wooden surfaces with a 50/50 mixture of vinegar and water.
 This will remove the very outer layer of the mould, removing any black residue.